Gravito-electromagnetic analogies: ``Ultra-stationary'' spacetimes

 \subsection{The Gödel Universe}

 The Gödel universe is a solution corresponding to an \emph{homogeneous} rotating dust with negative cosmological constant.
-The homogeneity requires that the dust rotates around every point.
-The line element is given by: where $\omega$ is a constant.
-It is straightforward to show that the gravitomagnetic field $\vec{H}$ is \emph{uniform}, and equal to $\vec{H}=2\omega\vec{e}_{z}$; hence, by virtue of (\ref{ttemg}), the gravitomagnetic tidal tensor vanishes: $\mathbb{H}_{\alpha\beta}=0$.
-For this reason, this universe has been interpreted in \cite{CHPRD,CHPreprint} as being analogous to an uniform magnetic field in the curved 3-manifold with metric $\gamma$, and the homogeneous rotation physically interpreted in analogy with a gas of charged particles subject to an uniform magnetic field --- in that case one equally has Larmor orbits around any point.
+The homogeneity implies that the dust rotates around every point.
+The line element can be put in the form (\ref{ultrastationary}), with

+where $\omega$ is a constant.
+The gravitomagnetic field is \emph{uniform}, $\vec{H}=\tilde{\nabla}\times\vec{\mathcal{A}}=2\omega\vec{e}_{z}$; hence, by virtue of (\ref{ttemg}), the gravitomagnetic tidal tensor vanishes, $\mathbb{H}_{\alpha\beta}=0$.
+For this reason, this universe has been interpreted in \cite{CHPRD,CHPreprint} as being analogous to an uniform magnetic field in the curved 3-manifold with metric $\gamma_{ij}$, and the homogeneous rotation physically interpreted in analogy with a gas of charged particles subject to a uniform magnetic field --- as in that case one likewise has Larmor orbits around any point.

 Now we will interpret its gravitoelectric tidal tensor.
-In the coordinate system (\ref{eq:GodelMetric}) it reads, for the $u^{i}=0$ observers:
+In the coordinate system of (\ref{eq:GodelMetric}) it reads, for the rest ($u^{i}=0$) observers,

 It vanishes along $z$, and is isotropic in the spatial directions $x,y$ orthogonal to $\vec{H}$.
-It it similar to the Newtonian tidal tensor $\nabla_{i}\nabla_{j}V$ of a potential $V=\omega^{2}(x^{2}+y^{2})/2$, corresponding to a 2-D harmonic oscillator, which is the potential of the Newtonian analogue of the Gödel Universe~\cite{OzsvathGodel}: an infinite cylinder of dust rotating rigidly with angular velocity $\omega$.
-The potential $V$ is such that the centrifugal force on each fluid element of the rigidly rotating cylinder exactly balances the gravitational attraction.
-This causes a curious effect in the Newtonian system: the fluid is seen to be rotating about any point at rest in the frame comoving with the {}``original'' cylinder; indeed, through an arbitrary point there passes an axis of rotation relative to which the system is indistinguishable from the {}``original one''.
+It is similar to the Newtonian tidal tensor $\partial_{i}\partial_{j}V$ of a potential $V=\omega^{2}(x^{2}+y^{2})/2$, corresponding to a 2-D harmonic oscillator, which is the potential of the Newtonian analogue of the Gödel Universe~\cite{OzsvathGodel}: a uniform, infinitely long and wide cylinder of dust rotating \emph{rigidly} with angular velocity $\omega$.
+The potential $V$ is such that the gravitational attraction exactly balances the centrifugal force on each fluid element of the rotating cylinder.

+The rigid rotation causes a curious effect in the Newtonian system.
+Consider a Cartesian coordinate system $\mathcal{S}$ with origin at the axis of rotation of the cylinder, and let $\vec{r}$ be the position vector of an arbitrary dust particle.
+Its equation of motion is $\dot{\vec{r}}=\vec{\omega}\times\vec{r}$.
+Now take a particular dust particle at position $\vec{r}_{0}$,